Sri Lanka Tours

 Lying just off the southern tip of India is picturesque Sri Lanka.
 With over 2,000 years of history, Sri Lanka has a rich cultural heritage and a wealth of sacred sites, ancient cities and lush tea plantations.

-We offer a diverse number of tours to Sri Lanka and we look forward to welcoming you on holiday to the Teardrop Isle soon.
+We offer a diverse number of tours to Sri Lanka that cover all the top spots and we look forward to welcoming you on holiday to the Teardrop Isle soon.

 Sri Lanka Group Tours

-On our group tours in Sri Lanka you can see the ancient temples, rock fortresses and caves of the island's famous cultural triangle, plus visit spice gardens, tea plantations and national parks too.
-There's also the opportunity to relax on one of Sri Lanka's many beautiful sun kissed beaches, a fantastic way to top off a culture-rich holiday.
+On our group tours in Sri Lanka you will see the ancient cities, rock fortresses and cave temples of the island's famed cultural triangle, plus visit spice gardens, tea plantations and national parks too.
+There's also the opportunity to relax on one of Sri Lanka's many beautiful sun-kissed beaches, a fantastic way to top off a culture-rich holiday.
 All our trips include airport transfers, all transportation, accommodation in 3-4 star hotels and plenty of local experiences along the way, so you can immerse yourself in Sri Lanka and get a true impression of local culture. read more

 We have two of the best beach front properties in Kalutara.
 Choose from the Tangerine Beach 4 star hotel or the more luxurious Royal Palms 5 star property next door.
 You’ll be picked up from Colombo airport, driven to your ocean front paradise where you can relax for 6 days before being driven back to the airport at the end of your stay.
 With beautiful outdoor pools, a stunning beach front location and a whole host of facilities from Ayurvedic Spas to mouth-watering restaurant choices – you’re sure to have a Sri Lanka beach holiday of a life time.

-Join us on a day tour to discover some of the island's most iconic sights and experience that true local flavour too.
-Accompanied by our English-speaking local guide, you can choose to explore Colombo and post-colonial Galle, the rock fortress of Sigiriya or visit orphaned elephants in Pinnawala and the laid back hill city of Kandy.
+Discover some of the island's most iconic sights with one of our day tours.
+Accompanied by our English-speaking local guides, you can choose to explore Colombo and post-colonial Galle, the rock fortress of Sigiriya or visit orphaned elephants in Pinnawala and the laid-back hill city of Kandy.

 Travelling to Sri Lanka with us